postgresml/postgresml/pgml-cms/docs/api/sql-extension/pgml.transform/README.md

 ### Model-based API

-The model-based API requires the name of the model and the task, passed as a JSON object, which allows it to be more generic:
+The model-based API requires the name of the model and the task, passed as a JSON object.
+This allows it to be more generic and support more models:

 ```postgresql
 pgml.transform(